Oratory of Jesus: Founding

 In France, Bérulle, ordained a priest in 1599, felt that the clergy of the country had lost their spirit, seeking only the economic security of benefices.
 With the goal of restoring the spiritual commitment to their calling, on 11 November 1611, he and five other priests founded a society of priests, without the obligation of religious vows, in which one would dedicate one's entire strength to priestly perfection, in order to carry out all the functions of this ministry and to shape in piety those who aspired to this.
 Bérulle hoped that such priests would both inspire others of the French clergy, and blunt the attraction of Calvinism.

 Taking the example of the Oratory of Saint Philip Neri in Rome, he envisioned secular clergy living together in community.
 However, Bérulle felt that the situation in France required a tighter organizational structure than Neri's communities in Italy, so the French Oratory operated under the authority of a Superior General.
-The Oratory received letters patent from King Louis XIII of France that same year.
+The Oratory received letters patent from King Louis XIII that same year.
 Pope Paul V authorized them on 10 May 1613.
 At the time of the founder's death in 1629, the Oratory numbered about 400 priests, living in some 60 communities.

 Like the Jesuits and Capuchins, members of the French Oratory conducted parish missions.
 The French Oratory became very important in the area of spiritual direction, as the Fathers of the congregation were confessors of influential people, for example Charles de Condren, confessor to Prince Gaston of France, King Louis' brother, and were protected by the royal court, especially Queen Marie de Medici.
-They also were confessors to numerous monasteries of Discalced Carmelite nuns, who had been established in France, through the efforts of Bérulle, under the leadership of the Blessed Marie of the Incarnation, O.C.D.
+They also were confessors to numerous monasteries of Discalced Carmelites, who had been established in France, through the efforts of Bérulle, under the leadership of the Blessed Marie of the Incarnation, OCD.

 The church which the Oratorians built on the Rue Saint-Honoré in 1750 became the parish church of the royal court.

 Although not a teaching order, it was the first to organize seminaries in France according to the ordinances of the Council of Trent.
 The Oratorians also became leading figures in the field of education in France and founded their own schools and colleges, such as the College of Juilly which they opened in 1638.
 In their schools, they taught in French, rather than the Latin used in the Jesuit schools.
 They had a curriculum which taught contemporary literature and the sciences.
 Their students learned modern foreign languages as opposed to the classical languages.